- iPhone users in Apple’s support community are experiencing scrolling and keyboard performance issues after installing iOS 14.

 iOS 14: Keyboard and Scrolling Lag

 iOS is known for its buttery smooth scrolling and speedy user experience.
 Unfortunately, some iPhone users upgrading to iOS 14 aren’t enjoying Apple’s high-performance user interface.
 Instead, they endure slow and often erratic scrolling, with sluggish keyboard response.
 For example, if a user types in some characters, they may take few seconds to show up.
-Users are upset because the iPhone is a premium product; however, these defects make the experience seem shoddy.
+Apple customers are upset because the iPhone is a premium product; however, these defects make the experience seem shoddy.

 iPhone customers started reporting this issue on Apple’s support community back in mid-September of 2020, shortly after the operating system’s release.
 In the six proceeding months, Apple’s engineers have been unable to fix these defects, leaving customers in the lurch.
 Some have resorted to frequent restarts and even factory resets, which don’t fix the problem.